telefonicaid/fiware-cygnus/README.md

 * Twitter data in:
     * [HDFS](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/HdfsUserGuide.html), the [Hadoop](http://hadoop.apache.org/) distributed file system.

+**IMPORTANT NOTE**: for the time being, cygnus-ngsi and cygus-twitter agents cannot be installed in the same base path, because of an incompatibility with the required version of the `httpclient` library.
+Of course, if you are going to use just one of the agents, there is no problem at all.

 ##Further documentation
 The per agent **Quick Start Guide** provides a good documentation summary.